-The purpose of a more detailed assessment is to understand what additional resources and different approaches are required to enable the student to make improved progress.
-The results will be shared with the student and parents who will be actively involved in decision-making and contribute to the student's SEND profile.
-The provision will be reviewed regularly and where necessary the profile will be refined.
-This process leads to the student being identified as having a Special Educational Need because the school is making special educational provision for the student which is additional to and different from what is available to meet the needs of the majority of students.
+At this point the student is likely to be recognised as having a Special Educational Need because the school is making special educational provision for the student which is additional to and different from what is available to meet the needs of the majority of students.

 If the student is able to make good progress using this additional and different resource (but would not be able to maintain this good progress without it), we will continue to identify the student as having special educational needs and she will be identified on the SEND register at the level of 'SEN support'.
-If the student is able to maintain good progress without the additional and different resources, she will not be identified with special educational needs.
+If the student is able to maintain good progress without the additional and different resources, she will not continue be identified with special educational needs.
 When any change in identification of SEND is made, the student, parents and teachers will be informed.